 The Halloween Pumpkin Flotilla is a cherished annual tradition that the Conservancy has presented in Central Park for nearly 30 years.
-This magical event returns to the Harlem Meer in late October with crafts, storytelling, a costume parade, and more.
-But its most iconic component is the festive flotilla—featuring homemade jack-o’-lanterns bobbing into the open waters in a dusk-time spectacle.
+This magical event returns to the Harlem Meer each October, welcoming friends and neighbors from the surrounding communities and throughout New York City.
+The iconic festive flotilla—featuring homemade jack-o’-lanterns bobbing into the open waters in a dusk-time spectacle—is a must-see NYC event for kids of all ages.

 The Halloween Pumpkin Flotilla was once known as the "Pumpkin Sail," but because there have never been pumpkins for sale at the event, the name was changed to avoid confusion.
 Traditionally a naval term, a “flotilla” refers to a formation of ships.
 In our flotilla, the ships are jack-o'-lanterns, carved and donated by New Yorkers.

-The Halloween Pumpkin Flotilla has welcomed visitors from all over the country into the woodsy northern reaches of the Park for decades now.
-This spooky and awe-inspiring event is unlike any other fall event in New York City!
+The Halloween Pumpkin Flotilla has welcomed visitors from all over the country into the picturesque north end of the Park for decades now.
+This spooky and awe-inspiring evening is unlike any other fall event in New York City!

-This year, our Halloween Pumpkin Flotilla is on Wednesday, October 30, from 4:00 pm – 7:00 pm.
-The event is free and open to all ages.
+This year, our Halloween Pumpkin Flotilla is on Thursday, October 27, from 4:00 pm to 7:00 pm.
+You're also invited to join us on Wednesday, October 26 for Halloween crafts and family-friendly entertainment.
+These events are free and open to all ages.
 Tickets are not required.
-If you’re interested in submitting your own pumpkin, be sure to check our guidelines!
+If you’re interested in submitting your own pumpkin to the flotilla, be sure to check our guidelines!

 We hope to see you at this memorable autumn event!
 Use the hashtag #CentralParkHalloween to share the fun from the Harlem Meer or to follow along from home.